gazpachu/tuesdaygutz/pages/cv/index.md

 [![](/work/tablecheck/images/cover.jpg)](/work/tablecheck)

+- Led the global content strategy for the TableCheck website.
-- Responsible for writing and editing SEO optimised content on the new global website
+– Responsible for curating and editing SEO-optimised content and product feature pages
-- Collaborates with designers, developers, and product managers in releasing the website and in product marketing campaigns
+- Collaborated with designers, developers, and product managers
-- Manages the global content calendar on the website and social media channels for generating brand awareness and business leads
+- Managedthe global content calendar on the website and social media channels for generating brand awareness and business leads
-- Creates and advises on the creation of thought leadership pieces that positions TableCheck as a global leader in restaurant tech
+- Created thought leadership pieces that positions TableCheck as a global leader in restaurant tech
-- Recruites freelance writers and editors to work on high-quality blog pieces
+- Recruited freelance writers and editors to work on high-quality blog pieces

 [Read more and see photos...](/work/tablecheck)